 -

-AHA–OAH Statement on Executive Order "Ending Radical Indoctrination in K–12 Schooling" (2025) This joint statement from the American Historical Association and the Organization of American Historians calls out the "politicization of history grounded in ahistorical thinking" mandated by Executive Order 14190.
+AHA–OAH Statement on Executive Order "Ending Radical Indoctrination in K–12 Schooling" (2025) This joint statement from the American Historical Association and the Organization of American Historians called out the "politicization of history grounded in ahistorical thinking" mandated by President Donald Trump's Executive Order 14190.
 More than 30 other organizations have signed on to the statement.

 -